Farfetch/rules-framework/README.md

 ### Complex scenarios

-To understand how the Rules.Framework can be used in various business scenarios, please check the [Wiki](https://github.com/Farfetch/rules-framework/wiki).
+For a more thorough explanation of the Rules.Framework and all it enables, check the [Wiki](https://github.com/Farfetch/rules-framework/wiki).

-Check also the test scenarios and samples available within the source-code.
+Check also the test scenarios and samples available within the source-code, to see more elaborated examples of its application.

 ## Rules.Framework.Providers.MongoDB
 [![Nuget Package](https://img.shields.io/nuget/v/Rules.Framework.Providers.MongoDb?logo=nuget)](https://www.nuget.org/packages/Rules.Framework.Providers.MongoDb/)